Nuclear/PET Board of Directors & Sponsoring Organizations - IAC

 Mary Lally, MS, CAE is the Chief Executive Officer at the Intersocietal Accreditation Commission (IAC).
 Ms. Lally began her tenure with the IAC in 2007, serving as Director of Accreditation.
 In this role she has been instrumental in the development and oversight of the IAC’s MRI and CT diagnostic divisions as well as the Carotid Stenting, Cardiac Electrophysiology and Cardiovascular Catheterization therapeutic divisions.
 Ms. Lally has a unique combined background of clinical expertise and association management experience, possessing both a Master’s degree in Radiation Health Physics as well as the Certified Association Executive (CAE) credential.
 Before joining the IAC, Ms. Lally gained more than 20 years of clinical, operational and leadership experience, serving as the founding MRI program director at the Johns Hopkins Hospital.
 In addition, she developed and implemented radiology quality assurance programs with emphasis in the vascular surgery, interventional and cardiology departments at the University of Maryland Hospital.
 An ARRT-certified MRI Technologist, Ms. Lally is a passionate advocate for quality and safety in imaging.

-Maria Costello, MBA, CNMT, NCT is the Director of Accreditation for Nuclear/PET at the Intersocietal Accreditation Commission.
-Joining the IAC in 2006, she served as an application reviewer before being named Director of Accreditation in 2014.
-Ms. Costello has clinical experience as a nuclear medicine technologist and has held various leadership positions where she has been responsible for implementing radiation safety training and quality improvement protocols.
-She earned her bachelor’s degree in biology from Wilkes University in Wilkes Barre, Pa., her MBA from Southern New Hampshire University in Manchester, NH and is certified in Nuclear Medicine Technology and Nuclear Cardiology.
+Maria Costello, MBA, CAE, CNMT, NCT is the IAC Chief Operations Officer (COO) and Director of Accreditation for Nuclear/PET at the Intersocietal Accreditation Commission.
+Joining the IAC in 2006, she served as an application reviewer before being named Director of Accreditation in 2014 and was appointed to COO in 2024.
+Ms. Costello has clinical experience as a nuclear medicine technologist and has held various leadership positions throughout her career. .
+She earned her bachelor’s degree in biology from Wilkes University in Wilkes Barre, Pa., her MBA from Southern New Hampshire University in Manchester, NH.